MarcosAllysson/javascript-exercicios-resolvidos/README.md

-# JavaScript - Exercícios Resolvidos
+# JavaScript - Solved Exercises

-- Vários exercícios resolvidos com a linguagem JavaScript
+- Several solved exercises with the JavaScript language
-- Objetivo é servir como material de estudo e aprendizado
+- The objective is to serve as study and learning material

-## Alguns Tópicos Abordados em Java:
+## Some Topics Covered in Java:

-- Conceitos de programação em JavaScript;
+- Programming concepts in JavaScript;
-- Matriz;
+- Matrix;
-- Vetor;
+- Vector;
-- Recursividade;
+- Recursion;
 - Array;
-- Estruturas condicionais;
+- Conditional structures;
-- Listas de exercícios.
+- Exercise lists.